funfair-tech/fun-wallet-docs/docs/guide/web-sdk/sdk-methods.md

 # SDK Methods

-Please note none of the SDK calls will work if the `funwalletsdk` has not been initialised.
+Please note none of the SDK calls will work if the SDK has not been [initialised](http://localhost:8080/fun-wallet-docs/guide/web-sdk/initialising-the-sdk.html).
 The SDK will throw errors telling you this if you try to do so.

 ## init